skip to main content

 • Who has influence?

-While you’re considering who to include in your team, know that a large team won’t automatically ensure success.
-The less ownership each person takes, the less effort each person makes.
-The team only needs to be large enough to accomplish the workload.
+While you’re considering who to include in your team, know that having a large team doesn’t automatically ensure success.
+The more people involved, the less ownership each person feels the need to take, and then the less effort each person makes.
+The ergonomics team only needs to be large enough to accomplish the workload.

 The team should made up of a mix of employees, created based on the structure of your organization.
-For example, if there are no engineers at your facility, replace those roles with maintenance members.
-And don’t just select individuals based on role, consider team members who have characteristics which will lead to success, such as: reliable, participative, innovative, communicative, willing to learn, results-oriented.
+For example, if there are no engineers at your facility, those roles could be replaced with maintenance members.
+And, don’t just select individuals based on role, consider team members who have characteristics which will lead to success, such as: reliable, participative, innovative, communicative, willing to learn, results-oriented.

 What should the team be doing?